parkerdgabel/mactrack/languageStudy.md

 - Design team included Rob Pike and Ken Thompson, famous for their work on Unix at Bell Labs.
 - Golang is actively maintained and used at google.
 - It is seeing adoption in broader industry for microservices.

+# Paradigm

+Golang does not fit neatly into the OO/Functional/Logic paradigm box.
+There are no classes or inheritance but methods can be added to any type.
+It has anonymous functions but allows for side effects.